asibahi/asibahi.github.io/content/thoughts/2024-09-01-The Garden of Odin/index.md

     Tie,
 }

-// The Object of our attention
+// The Object of attention
 Game :: struct {
     board:                 Board,
     to_play:               Player,